HITECHCRIME/HC_SG270_X/README.md

 ```
 she a bad rep forlorn connection
-make it stop feeling live in disection
+make it stop feeling live in dissection
 paying off from the rise of the nation
 was a good trap, flagged for stagnation

 direction of your thoughts false in a way that's not
 the only mark of suffering

+mark of suffering
+mark of suffering
+mark of suffering

 ```